KaushallB/KaushallB/README.md

 # Hi there, I'm Kaushal! 👋

 ## 🚀 About Me
-I'm a passionate developer with experience in front-end, back-end, and database management.
-I love building applications and exploring new technologies.
+I'm a tech enthusiast with a strong focus on data analysis, Python development, Quality Assurance (QA) and OpenAI Integration.
+I enjoy working with data,  ensuring software quality.

 ## 🛠️ Tech Stack